ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 {{?RFC6455}}.

-In {{datagrams}}, this document describes HTTP Datagrams, a convention that supports the bidirectional and possibly multiplexed exchange of data inside an HTTP connection.
+In {{datagrams}}, this document describes HTTP Datagrams, a convention that supports bidirectional and optionally multiplexed data exchange inside an HTTP connection.
 While HTTP datagrams are associated with HTTP requests, they are not part of message content; instead, they are intended for use by HTTP extensions (such as the CONNECT method), and are compatible with all versions of